hugocen/freqtrade-gym/README.md

 ![alt tensorboard](TensorBoardScreenshot.png?raw=true  "tensorboard")

 ## Example Usage (RLlib)
-he usage example is rllib_example.py and the config for freqtrade and freqtrade-gym is config_rl.json and use IndicatorforRL.py as feature extraction.
+The usage example is rllib_example.py and the config for freqtrade and freqtrade-gym is config_rl.json and uses IndicatorforRL.py as feature extraction.
 This demo is using [RLlib](https://docs.ray.io/en/master/rllib.html) to train reinforcement learning agents.
 Baseline can install by
 ```sh